Sarim2005/Python-Projects/README.md

 # Python-Projects
-This repository is made for uploading simple and advanced level python projects.
+This repository is made for uploading simple and advanced-level Python projects.